Pancreatic cancer, diet and you

 Food plays an important part in all our lives.
 But what can you eat when you have pancreatic cancer, and how can you find information you can trust about diet and symptoms?

 Whether you’ve been diagnosed yourself, or are supporting a loved one, we’re here to offer information and support.
-Join our free session to hear from Lisa Woodrow, one of our specialist nurses and an expert dietitian, who speak to thousands of people affected by pancreatic cancer like you each year.
+Catch up on this session to hear from Lisa Woodrow, one of our specialist nurses and expert dietitian, Anisah Begum, who together speak to thousands of people affected by pancreatic cancer like you each year.

 • Common symptoms linked to diet and digestion.